input-output-hk/atala-prism/prism-backend/docs/node/operaions-lifecycle-in-node-service.md

 - Stores every operation into `atala_operations` table with a new status `RECEIVED`
 - The method returns a list of operation identifiers.
 Users should use these identifiers for tracking operation statuses.

-**NOTE:** that publishAtalaOperations doesn't immediately publish operations to the ledger.
+**NOTE:** that sendAtalaOperations doesn't immediately publish operations to the ledger.
 Instead, it just stores those into Node's database for further scheduled publishing.

 ### Duplicate operations

 PRISM Node service should not corrupt databases when a user sends the same operation twice for some reason.

-When we insert a new operation in `publishAtalaOperations` method, we have the following line in the corresponding SQL query:
+When we insert a new operation in `sendAtalaOperations` method, we have the following line in the corresponding SQL query:
 ```sql
 ON CONFLICT (signed_atala_operation_id) DO NOTHING
 ```